 You can use three types of logo file formats in video: PNGs, JPGs, and GIFs.

 For videos, you’ll need a logo file with a transparent background because it’ll be placed on top of imagery.

 We recommend a PNG (Portable Network Graphic) file because:

 Another file format you can use is GIF (Graphics Interchange Format).
 GIF files are best used for sharp-edged line art (such as logos) with a limited number of colors.

 We recommend GIF files because image quality is not lost when compressed and decompressed.

 With these 5 best practices, you’ll be all set to make a positive and lasting impression on your audience.

 Need a logo before jumping into producing a branded video?
-Learn how to create a logo with Logojoy, an AI-powered logo maker that generates endless mockups and lets you sample different fonts, colors, layouts, and symbols to perfect your design.
+Learn how to create a logo with Looka, an AI-powered logo maker that generates endless mockups and lets you sample different fonts, colors, layouts, and symbols to perfect your design.